The OT House

 A Tradition of Service

-Other examples of ENGAGE activities include volunteer programs at a nearby shelter for homeless women, a blood drive, and murals in the neighborhoods around the University Park and Health Sciences campuses.
+Other examples of OT House service activities include volunteer programs at a nearby shelter for homeless women, a blood drive, and murals in the neighborhoods around the University Park and Health Sciences campuses.
 For these efforts, OT House has received the Phoenix Award for innovation in residential life, as well as the Student Organization Volunteerism Award and recognition from Saturn automotive company for excellence in teamwork.
 This commitment to the community has also garnered national attention and University recognition.
 OT Week magazine published two national articles profiling OT House, and additional coverage has appeared in USC Health Magazine.

 OT House has a recently upgraded and fully accessible unit, designed using both ADA and Universal Design guidelines.